kejohns19/Udacity_DRLN/p1_navigation/Navigation-Project-Report.md

 Environment solved in 402 episodes!
 Average Score: 13.13
 ```
 ![](https://github.com/kejohns19/Udacity_DRLN/blob/master/images/learning_rate_mse_dqn_smoothed_L1.png?raw=true)

+# Implementing Double DQN and impact on learning rate

 I updated the DQN agent to Double DQN Learning by inserting the following code in the learn function for the agent:
 ```python